grandeurdev/arduino-sdk/README.md

 ### Inclusion

-When you include `<Grandeur.h>` in your sketch, a global object `grandeur` is defined right away which you can use to initialize the SDK's configurations.
+When you include `<Grandeur.h>` in your sketch, a global object `grandeur` is created right away which you can use to initialize the SDK's configurations.

 ```cpp
 #include <Grandeur.h>